RaInta/SparseGravitationalWaves/README.md

 #### Blasphemy!
 How does this dark magic work?

 Knowing _s_ is sparse means we can solve quite a different problem than doing all the hard work of solving the whole linear system.
 We want to look for the most sparse solution that will return a vector, say _x_, that is similar enough to _s_ that we're happy.
-More formally, we wish to solve the minimization problem:
+More formally, we wish to solve the minimization problem (apologies for the poor formatting):

 <img src="./Figures/Eqn_L0_minimization.png">